apache/age-website/docs/intro/comparability.md

 The underlying conceptual model is complex and sometimes inconsistent.
 This leads to an unclear relationship between comparison operators, equality, grouping, and ORDER BY:
 * Comparability and orderability are aligned with each other consistently, as all types can be ordered and compared.
-* The difference between equality and equivalence, as exposed by IN, =, DISTINCT, and grouping, in AGE is limited to testing two instances of the value null to each other
+* The difference between equality and equivalence, as exposed by `IN`, `=`, `DISTINCT`, and grouping, in AGE is limited to testing two instances of the value null to each other
-    * In equality, null = null is null.
+    * In equality, `null = null` is `null`.
-    * In equivalence, used by DISTINCT and when grouping values, two null values are always treated as being the same value.
+    * In equivalence, used by `DISTINCT` and when grouping values, two null values are always treated as being the same value.
     * However, equality treats null values differently if they are an element of a list or a map value.

 ## Concepts